Discrimination against men: Incarceration and sentencing

-An analysis of the criminal practice of various countries revealed the existence of discrimination against men in criminal and penal enforcement law.
-In an extensive study of criminal practice in New Zealand, it was revealed that male criminals are more likely than female criminals to receive real sentences instead of suspended ones, and it was proved that it is the gender of the defendants that influences sentencing, including taking into account other factors such as criminal record.
-Judges tend to explain the criminal actions of women by social factors, to find mitigating circumstances in them.
-UK courts systematically impose lower penalties on women for theft, explaining their concern for their children.
-This argument is used even when mitigating the punishment of childless women.
-A similar situation in the United States was recognised by the Ministry of Justice.
-In Finland, according to the database of the state research institute Optula, men receive longer sentences for similar crimes than women and are less likely to be sentenced to probation.

 In Russia, the law prohibits the death penalty and life imprisonment for women, but not for men.
 Also, only men are subject to detention in strict and special regime correctional colonies.
 Convicted women are kept in general regime correctional colonies, regardless of the severity of the crime they committed.
 Rima Torosyan, a legal scholar, argues that the lack of differentiation in the issue of assigning the type of correctional institution for women is a violation of the principles of humanism and justice.
 She points out that the absence of this differentiation does not contribute to the rehabilitation of convicted women.
 She also believes that the fact that women commit crimes less often than men does not mean that crimes they commit pose a lower level of public danger.

 Violence against men

 In the United States, crime statistics since 1976 show that men make up the majority (74.9%) of victims in murders.
 A study in 2023 found that people—especially women—are less likely to accept violence against women than violence against men.
 Discrimination also leads to the fact that men who are victims of violence do not show empathy.

 In multiple countries rape is defined with penetrative sex, which means that by law, men who are forced to penetrate another person, but are not forcibly penetrated, are not considered to be rape victims.
-This includes England and Wales, the Philippines, and, till the 2020s, Switzerland.
+This includes England and Wales, the Philippines, and, until the 2020s, Switzerland.

 In a number of jurisdictions, such laws were repealed through the efforts of the feminist movement.